videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/manage-on-screen-participants.md

 }
 ```

-// Video -- React example change mode

 2. When rendering the participant grid on the Speaker side, make sure to show only the participants who are in `CONFERENCE` mode.
-YOu can filter the participants as shown in below examples.
+You can filter the participants as shown in below examples.

 ```js
 const { participants } = useMeeting();